 “You are NOT your mind.” – Mooji

-This is the very core understanding that MUST be felt a cellular level.
+This is the very core understanding that MUST be felt at a cellular level.

-What is means to be aware of the present moment, is to be aware that you are here, WITHOUT thinking about it.
+What it means to be aware of the present moment is to be aware that you are here, WITHOUT thinking about it.

-Breath naturally, effortlessly and just be aware of it.
-Not thinking about the breath and what it means, just aware of the in and the out.
+Breathe naturally, effortlessly and just be aware of it, not thinking about the breath and what it means, just aware of the in and the out.